km321/km321/README.md

 # Hi there, I'm Kyle Melton 👋

 ## 🚀 About Me
 I'm a seasoned **Full-Stack Developer & Digital Solutions Architect** with a passion for crafting innovative web and mobile solutions.
 With over a decade of experience in the tech industry, I specialize in bridging the gap between complex business challenges and strategic technological solutions.
+I primarily work on private projects for agencies & startups.

 - 🌱 I’m currently diving deeper into **React, Svelte, Astro**, and exploring **Cloud Technologies**.
 - 💡 I love working on projects that focus on simplicity to improve users' lives and drive business growth.